nessdoor/HImaKura/README.md

-**Note: this piece of software is still at an early alpha stage, has some low-quality code and undefined behaviours.**

 # The Hentai Image Classifier
 The Hentai Image Classifier (クラシファイア), in spite of its maybe misguiding name, is a metadata editor with the erotic Japanese-style drawings in mind.